owntracks/booklet/docs/features/waypoints.md

-If you set up a shared waypoint, the app publishes that waypoint (without the retain flag, irrespective of your general preference) to the base topic with `/waypoints` tacked onto the topic (e.g. `owntracks/<user>/<device>/waypoints`) with the payload for `_type=waypoint` as specified in the [[JSON page|JSON]].
+If you set up a shared waypoint, the app publishes that waypoint (without the retain flag, irrespective of your general preference) to the base topic with `/waypoints` tacked onto the topic (e.g. `owntracks/<user>/<device>/waypoints`) with the payload for `_type=waypoint` as specified in the [JSON page](../tech/json.md).
 For waypoints with disabled sharing, no waypoint message is published.
 These can be used to note down locations privately.
 But note that entering or leaving a waypoint will be published as a `location` message as described above.

 For example, If Jane configures a waypoint on her iPhone